 The Proposed Action would not remove existing phragmites stands.
 Common reed (Phragmites australis) stands are dominant through much of Wetland A and the vegetated wetland to the west of Pond 10.
 Permanent removal of common reed from the two wetlands, if achievable, would allow opportunities for native wetland vegetation to establish, resulting in improvements to plant diversity and habitat quality for some wildlife species.
-However, removal of phragmites through mechanical means and/or application of herbicides would entail a multi-year, labor-intensive operation, with no guarantee of success.
-The resulting long-term physical disturbance to the resident plant and wildlife communities within both wetlands would far outweigh the benefits that would occur through removal.
+However, the Applicant believes that removal of phragmites through mechanical means and/or application of herbicides would entail a multi-year, labor-intensive operation, with no guarantee of success.
+The Applicant has concluded that the resulting long-term physical disturbance to the resident plant and wildlife communities within both wetlands would far outweigh the benefits that would occur through removal.
 Moreover, recolonization from offsite sources of common reed, including the adjacent Hommocks Conservation Area (where dense common reed stands occur), is likely over time.

-As an alternative, the Applicant has decided to improve plant diversity and wildlife habitat value at the Project Site through installation of native plant/non-disturbance buffers around all of the ponds and wetlands at the property, including Wetland A and Pond 10.
+As an alternative, the Applicant is proposing to improve plant diversity and wildlife habitat value at the Project Site through installation of native plant/non-disturbance buffers around all of the ponds and wetlands at the property, including Wetland A and Pond 10.
+The Planning Board's consultant agrees that the proposed wetland plantings would provide a positive environmental benefit (see Appendix AA).
 Significantly, the Wetland Mitigation and Monitoring Plan includes provisions for invasive plant monitoring and removal to ensure that common reed does not become dominant within the native plant buffers.
 Furthermore, it is important to note that the existing common reed stands to remain at the Project Site provide a number of ecological benefits.
-Common reed stands serve as habitat for bees and other beneficial insects, as well as nesting, roosting and foraging habitat a number of bird species, including various wading birds, as well as redwinged blackbird, common yellowthroat, yellow-rumped warbler, white-throated sparrow, yellow warbler, black-capped chickadee, marsh wren, salt marsh sparrow and least bittern.
+Common reed stands serve as habitat for bees and other beneficial insects, as well as nesting, roosting and foraging habitat a number of bird species, including various wading birds, as well as red-winged blackbird, common yellowthroat, yellowrumped warbler, white-throated sparrow, yellow warbler, black-capped chickadee, marsh wren, salt marsh sparrow and least bittern.
 Common reed stands also provide other important ecosystem services, including flood control, soil stabilization and sequestration of carbon, nitrogen and other nutrients, heavy metals and other pollutants.
 Based on the foregoing, the potential benefits of common reed removal at the Project Site are not commensurate with the detriments that may occur as a result.
 As such, the Applicant is proposing to leave the existing common reed stands undisturbed and proceed with establishment of the native plant buffers, as described.